Low back pain is the most common cause of recurring lost time from work (2).

 The focus of the intervention should be on empowering the patient, reassurance and simple mechanical — meaning movement and body mechanics — strategies to manage symptoms.
 A mechanical assessment allows the patient to understand how the condition behaves.
 Once the behavior of the condition is understood, exacerbations are managed, the condition is no longer scary, and we are able to continue living our lives.

-Understanding the problem prevents disability and catastrophizing.
+Understanding low back pain prevents disability and catastrophizing.

 Bear in mind that mechanical in this sense does not mean that you are treated as a broken robot needing to be fixed.
 Movements, positions, and postures are likely an influence of your symptoms, so we need to determine how.
 For example: is there a position that you can put yourself in that will guarantee to make you worse?
 Conversely, is there a position that you can put yourself in that could make you feel better?
 What effect does prolonged sitting or standing have on your symptoms?